kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/api-guidelines.md

 		ks={ks}
 {% endhighlight %}

 In the example, the first request lists entries whose names resemble *myentry*.
-The *media.list* request returns an object of type *KalturaMediaListResponse*, which contains an object named *objects* of type *KalturaMediaEntryArray*.
+The [media.list](https://developer.kaltura.com/console/service/media/action/list) request returns an object of type *KalturaMediaListResponse*, which contains an object named *objects* of type *KalturaMediaEntryArray*.

-The second request is *media.get*, which uses *entryId* as input.
+The second request is [media.get](https://developer.kaltura.com/console/service/media/action/get), which uses `entryId` as input.

-The *entryId* input is dynamic, and the value is obtained from the first request.
-Since the *media.list* response is constructed of array object within a response object, the first property to access is *KalturaMediaEntryArray*.
+The `entryId` input is dynamic, and the value is obtained from the first request.
+Since the [media.list](https://developer.kaltura.com/console/service/media/action/list) response is constructed of array object within a response object, the first property to access is `KalturaMediaEntryArray`.

 Since in the `KalturaMediaEntryArray` you want to obtain the first element (index **), add *:0* to the request value.

 Since from the first element you want only the ID that is the input for the second request, add *:id* to the request value.

 ### Maintaining Backward Compatibility and Tracking Version Changes

 Maintaining backward compatibility during API upgrades is a common concern for developers utilizing APIs to build applications.

 Kaltura's client libraries are automatically generated from the server code, that include an automatic client libraries' generator mechanism.
 See [Adding the New Kaltura API Client Library Generator](https://knowledge.kaltura.com/node/43) for more information.
 As a result, the Kaltura API client libraries are not available as a static code repository that you can track for changes.